-Submit these forms on behalf of 16 and 17-year-old test-takers who qualify for an exception to take the GED exams before the age of 18.
+Submit these forms on behalf of 16 and 17-year-old test-takers who qualify for an exception to take the high school equivalency exams before the age of 18.
 For additional information, please visit Eligibility Requirements.

 Please review the following prior to submitting your forms:

 - An alert message will provide a link to this forms page.

 - You are responsible for directing the local public school, parent, guardian, public agency, or court to the required forms.

 - The local public school, parent, guardian, public agency or court must submit the document following the instructions located at the bottom of this page.

 - Upon receipt and verification of all required forms, TEA staff will clear the alert.
 You can log back into www.ged.com to complete the registration process and schedule your exams.

 In order to be approved to test at age 17, two forms must be submitted on your behalf.
 One form documents that you are not currently enrolled in high school and the other provides an adult's consent.

 High School Non-Enrollment